activitystream/slate/source/includes/as-api/_entity_message.md

 `{filter}`| A SQL filter (where clause) to apply to the result set.
 Please read [SQL]() for further information on the graph enabled SQL dialect that we use
 `{tenant-label}`| Each Activity Stream customer gets a tenant id. usually this matches the entity part of your email address.

-## Additional queries and interfaces
-* See [Streaming updates]() for information on how to subscribe to streaming entity updates.
-* See [Graph Queries]() for information on querying the event-entity graph using SQL.
-* See [Analytic queries]() for information on fetching analytic information for the entity.
-* See [Access Control]() for information on changing the ACL for an entity.